MarkWilkes/COMP3501A_project_bk_bl_mw/README.md

 Known Crash: On player collision with the Galleon ship model (double-sphere bodied ship).

+Note the Control + O command to toggle special effects.

 It should be noted that the game might struggle to run at 30fps, and may fall below.
 However, there is a simple solution to stopping this from happening.